 The Clairol Nice’n Easy Medium Ash Brown in shade 77 is for my root area.
 As my hair currently has a very brassy red tone at present I needed to tone that down and this colour is ash based which will do just that.
 However, as you may remember after Colour B4 you should always go 1 shade lighter when choosing your colour as it will nearly always go a bit darker on application.
 I chose the medium shade as I wanted a good coverage for the underneath which is very dark naturally on my hair and also to fit in with the whole ombre I needed dark roots.
 Being a semi this is going to fade gradually but I’m hoping it will keep most of the red tones at bay for a while.

-Smart Beauty Smart Blonde is a high lift colour, what this means is it can lift your hair up to 7 shades (Yes I said 7) and also works on hair that is already colour treated as well as natural hair.
+Smart Beauty Smart Blonde is a high lift colour, what this means is it can lift your hair up to 7 shades (Yes I said 7) and also works on hair that is already colour treated as well as natural hair (It is a bleaching product).
 The product is quite potent and strong but was definitely not as damaging (Please note I said NOT AS damaging it still will damage your hair like any colour treatment will) as when I bleached my hair and extensions.

 So I applied the Nice’n Easy Medium Ash Brown and left that on about 7 minutes (Usual development time is 15 minutes).
 My hair is super porous on the ends and I only really wanted a little depth and the red bits toned down.
 My hair as usual saw that colour was being applied and absorbed it like a sponge.
 The result a medium to dark brown with much of the red neutralised.
 I was pleased with the base colour but think when its washed out a little and faded it will look better.